Invesco Mortgage Capital (IVR) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from Invesco Mortgage Capital as it approaches its next earnings report date.
+Investors will be hoping for strength from Invesco Mortgage Capital as it approaches its next earnings release, which is expected to be August 3, 2023.
 The company is expected to report EPS of $1.07, down 23.57% from the prior-year quarter.

-Any recent changes to analyst estimates for Invesco Mortgage Capital should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Invesco Mortgage Capital.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Invesco Mortgage Capital currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Invesco Mortgage Capital is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Invesco Mortgage Capital has a Forward P/E ratio of 2.54 right now.
-Its industry sports an average Forward P/E of 8.16, so we one might conclude that Invesco Mortgage Capital is trading at a discount comparatively.
+Valuation is also important, so investors should note that Invesco Mortgage Capital has a Forward P/E ratio of 2.56 right now.
+For comparison, its industry has an average Forward P/E of 8.06, which means Invesco Mortgage Capital is trading at a discount to the group.

 The REIT and Equity Trust industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 219, putting it in the bottom 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 191, which puts it in the bottom 25% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.